Spode

-Spode is an English brand of pottery and homewares produced by the company of the same name, which is based in Stoke-on-Trent, England.

-Spode was founded by Josiah Spode (1733–1797) in 1770, and was responsible for perfecting two extremely important techniques that were crucial to the worldwide success of the English pottery industry in the century to follow.
+Spode is an English brand of pottery and homewares produced in Stoke-on-Trent, England.
+Spode was founded by Josiah Spode (1733–1797) in 1770, and was responsible for perfecting two important techniques that were crucial to the worldwide success of the English pottery industry in the 19th century: transfer printing on earthenware and bone china.

-He perfected the technique for transfer printing in underglaze blue on fine earthenware in 1783–1784 – a development that led to the launch in 1816 of Spode's Blue Italian range, which has remained in production ever since.
-Josiah Spode is also often credited with developing, around 1790, the formula for fine bone china that was generally adopted by the industry.
-His son, Josiah Spode II, was certainly responsible for the successful marketing of English bone china.
+Spode perfected the technique for transfer printing in underglaze blue on fine earthenware in 1783–1784 – a development that led to the launch in 1816 of Spode's Blue Italian range, which has remained in production ever since.
+The company is credited with developing, around 1790, the formula for bone china.
+Josiah Spode's son, Josiah Spode II, successfully marketed bone china.

-In 2008 the Copeland Spode company went through some financial troubles.
-Later the company was picked up by the Portmeirion group.
-The famous Spode company was saved from possible extinction.

-Since 2009, Spode is owned by Portmeirion Group, a pottery and homewares company based in Stoke-on-Trent.
+In 2008, the Copeland Spode company went through some financial troubles.
+It was taken over in 2009 by Portmeirion Group, a pottery and homewares company based in Stoke-on-Trent.
 Many items in Spode's Blue Italian and Woodland ranges are made at Portmeirion Group's factory in Stoke-on-Trent.

 Foundation

-Josiah Spode is known to have worked for Thomas Whieldon from the age of 16 until he was 21.
-He then worked in a number of partnerships until he went into business for himself, renting a small potworks in the town of Stoke-on-Trent in 1767; in 1776 he completed the purchase of what became the Spode factory until 2008.
+Josiah Spode is known to have worked for potter Thomas Whieldon from the age of 16 until he was 21.
+He then worked in a number of partnerships until he went into business for himself, renting a small potworks in Stoke-on-Trent in 1767; in 1776 he completed the purchase of what became the Spode factory until 2008.
 His early products comprised earthenwares such as creamware (a fine cream-coloured earthenware) and pearlware (a fine earthenware with a bluish glaze) as well as a range of stonewares including black basalt, caneware, and jasper which had been popularised by Josiah Wedgwood.
 The history and products of the Spode factory have inspired generations of historians and collectors, and a useful interactive online exhibition was launched in October 2010.